jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 Dispatch via overloading in Java
 ********************************

+    Code fragments in this section are taken from ``.../vsj1/example/treepython/TestEx2.java``
+    in the project test source.

 Suppose we want to support the ``Add`` and ``Mult`` binary operations.
 The implementation must differ according to the types of the arguments.
 CPython dispatches primarily on a single argument,